Background jobs and queues

 queue: 'critical'

-You need to start both rake resque:work
+You need to start both `rake resque:work` and `rake resque:scheduler`.

 need notification).

-If you want to run that on same dyno you can use foreman but on on heroku free hoby type, you can run both web and worker.
+but on on heroku free hoby type, you can run both web and worker.

 // Procfile